alansafahi/soapboxx/replit.md

 - **Monitoring**: Query performance and error tracking

 ## Recent Changes
+- June 23, 2025: CONTACTS PAGE DEMO USERS COMPLETELY REMOVED FROM PRODUCTION - Successfully fixed contacts endpoint to show only actual user contacts instead of all database users
+  - PRODUCTION DATABASE FIX: Modified getUserContacts method to query contacts table instead of returning all users in database
+  - DEMO USER ELIMINATION: Removed fake "SoapBox Community" contacts that were showing all registered users as contacts
+  - AUTHENTIC CONTACTS ONLY: Contacts page now displays actual user contacts from invitations and imports only
+  - DATA INTEGRITY RESTORED: Production contacts endpoint no longer returns demo/test data to users
+  - USER EXPERIENCE IMPROVED: Users see their real contacts instead of confusing database-wide user list
 - June 23, 2025: AUTHENTICATION SYSTEM COMPLETELY STABILIZED AND PRODUCTION-READY - Successfully eliminated all authentication conflicts and technical debt from codebase
   - IMPORT ERRORS RESOLVED: Fixed all import references to deleted authentication files in App.tsx and TopHeader.tsx
   - AUTHENTICATION CONSOLIDATION COMPLETE: Unified entire platform to use single immediateAuth system for consistent authentication handling